Completing an upper body workout for runners can help improve arm swing and power on the run.

 Continue to repeat on the same side and then switch arms.

 Another way to increase the effectiveness of your arm workout is to include plank variations.
-This arm exercise is a powerful way to tone your core and arms all at once.
+This exercise is a powerful way to tone your core and arms all at once – a key element of any upper body workout for runners.
 The plank row can be completed with or without dumbbells, depending on your preference.

 Begin in a straight arm plank position, with dumbbells underneath your hands if you choose to use them.
 Bring one hand up to your side, bending at the elbow until your arm is parallel with your body.
 Return your hand back to the floor and complete with the opposite arm.